gguerrero/mongo_coffee/README.md

 As simple as it sounds!
 Finally you can organize and write your huge map/reduce/finalize functions in coffeescript syntax!

 ## Setup and run!
-The basic conventional config is already setup on the gem and is initialized within your rails app.
+Run **mongo_coffee:config** generator to setup config files on your rails project.
-Run **mongo_coffee:config** generator to copy config files on your rails project, so you can edit them as your needs:
+Then you can edit them as your needs:

 ```bash
 $ rails g mongo_coffee:config